The-Network-Crew/Proxmox-VE-for-WHMCS/README.md

 - Create/Suspend/Unsuspend/Terminate via WHMCS Admin Area
 - Statistics/Graphing is available in the Client Area for services :)
 - Leverage the power of QEMU & LXC with PVE's convenience
+- Import existing VM/CT Guest from Proxmox into WHMCS

 Repo: https://github.com/The-Network-Crew/Proxmox-VE-for-WHMCS/